History of Spain: Early history of the Iberian Peninsula

 Before the Roman conquest the major cultures along the Mediterranean coast were the Iberians, the Celts in the interior and north-west, the Lusitanians in the west, and the Tartessians in the southwest.
 The seafaring Phoenicians, Carthaginians, and Greeks successively established trading settlements along the eastern and southern coast.
-The development of writing in the peninsula (the so-called paleohispanic scripts) should have taken place after the arrival of early Phoenician settlers and traders (tentatively dated 9th century BC or sometime later).
+The development of writing in the peninsula took place after the arrival of early Phoenician settlers and traders (tentatively dated 9th century BC or later).

 The south of the peninsula was rich in archaic Phoenician colonies, unmatched by any other region in the central-western Mediterranean.
 They were small and densely packed settlements.
 The colony of Gadir—which sustained strong links with its metropolis of Tyre—stood out from the rest of the network of colonies, also featuring a more complex sociopolitical organization.
-Archaic Greeks arrived to the Peninsula by the late 7th century BC.
+Archaic Greeks arrived on the Peninsula by the late 7th century BC.
 They founded Greek colonies such as Emporion (570 BC).

 The Greeks are responsible for the name Iberia, apparently after the river Iber (Ebro).
 By the 6th century BC, much of the territory of southern Iberia passed to Carthage's overarching influence (featuring two centres of Punic influence in Gadir and Mastia); the latter grip strengthened from the 4th century BC on.
-The Barcids, following their landing in Gadir in 237 BC, militarily conquered the territories that had already belonged to the sphere of influence of Carthage.
-Up until 219 BC, their presence in the peninsula was underpinned by their control of places such as Carthago Nova and Akra Leuké (both founded by Punics), as well as the network of old Phoenician settlements.
+The Barcids, following their landing in Gadir in 237 BC, conquered the territories that belonged to the sphere of influence of Carthage.
+Until 219 BC, their presence in the peninsula was underpinned by their control of places such as Carthago Nova and Akra Leuké (both founded by Punics), as well as the network of old Phoenician settlements.

-The peninsula was one of the military theatres of the Second Punic War (218–201 BC) waged between Carthage and the Roman Republic, the two powers vying for supremacy in the western mediterranean.
+The peninsula was a military theatre of the Second Punic War (218–201 BC) waged between Carthage and the Roman Republic, the two powers vying for supremacy in the western Mediterranean.
 Romans expelled Carthaginians from the peninsula in 206 BC.

-The peoples whom the Romans met at the time of their invasion in what is now known as Spain were the Iberians, inhabiting an area stretching from the northeast part of the Iberian Peninsula through the southeast.
+The peoples whom the Romans met at the time of their invasion were the Iberians, inhabiting an area stretching from the northeast part of the Iberian Peninsula through the southeast.
 The Celts mostly inhabited the inner and north-west part of the peninsula.
-To the east of the Meseta Central, the Sistema Ibérico area was inhabited by the Celtiberians, reportedly rich in precious metals (which were obtained by Romans in the form of tributes).
-Celtiberians developed a refined technique of iron-forging, displayed, for example, in their quality weapons.
+To the east of the Meseta Central, the Sistema Ibérico area was inhabited by the Celtiberians, reportedly rich in precious metals (obtained by Romans in the form of tributes).
+Celtiberians developed a refined technique of iron-forging, displayed in their quality weapons.

 The Celtiberian Wars were fought between the advancing legions of the Roman Republic and the Celtiberian tribes of Hispania Citerior from 181 to 133 BC.
 The Roman conquest of the peninsula was completed in 19 BC.